Healthy Gut Pro-B

 Dr. Tennant’s Healthy Gut Pro-B formula includes:

-- Selected key PROBIOTIC strains well-known to support optimum human health safely,
+- Selected key probiotic strains known to safely support optimum human health

-- Highly-effective, clinically-proven PREBIOTICS to help further ensure Probiotic viability.
-The selected Prebiotics help to develop the hundreds of "good-bacteria" strains already present in the GI tract and help maintain a healthy Microbiome balance,
+- Highly effective, clinically-proven prebiotics to help further ensure probiotic viability.
+The selected prebiotics help to develop the hundreds of "good-bacteria" strains already present in the GI tract to help maintain a healthy microbiome balance.

-- A SPECIALIZED DELIVERY TECHNOLOGY to help ensure transport through stomach acid and viability in the GI Tract of Dr. Tennant's specially selected Probiotic strains.
+- A specialized delivery technology to help ensure transport of Dr. Tennant's specially selected probiotic strains through stomach acid and viability once in the GI tract.

-Did you also know that exposure to any moisture “wakes up” Probiotics and brings them out of their state of suspended animation?
-Exposure to moisture can occur while they are sitting in a bottle on a shelf or after the bottle has been opened.
-In a few short days, their viability is already gone.
+Did you know that probiotics in most supplements do not survive stomach acid, or that exposure to any moisture “wakes up” probiotics and brings them out of their state of suspended animation?
+Exposure to moisture can occur while they are in a bottle on a shelf or after the bottle has been opened.
+In a few short days, they are no longer viable.

-Dr. Tennant’s Healthy Gut ProB utilizes SPECIALIZED DELIVERY TECHNOLOGY designed to keep Probiotics alive and well and deliver them through stomach acid unharmed into the intestines where they can colonize and provide health and wellness support.
+Dr. Tennant’s Healthy Gut Pro-B utilizes specialized delivery technology designed to keep probiotics alive and deliver them unharmed through stomach acid into the intestines, where they can colonize and provide health and wellness support.

-Plus Capsugel® DRcaps™ delayed-release further insure that the Probiotics get to where they need to go.
+The delayed release mechanism of Plus Capsugel® DRcaps™ further ensures that the probiotics get to where they need to go.

-In a qualitative and quantitative study using scintigraphic imaging methods, it was possible to assess the gastrointestinal transit of the Capsugel® DRcaps™ capsules and release of capsules based on the scintigraphic images obtained.
+In a qualitative and quantitative study using scintigraphic imaging methods, it was possible to assess the gastrointestinal transit of the Capsugel® DRcaps™ capsules and their release based on the scintigraphic images.